 2017 was the 10th anniversary of Global Entrepreneurship Week.

-If you are interested in this year’s GEW, you can look up events that are planned near you in order to join in on this wonderful celebration of business.
+If you are interested in this year’s GEW, you can look up planned events near you to join in on this wonderful celebration of business.

-Alternatively, if you have any experiences to share, it might be a good idea to sign up as an available speaker, which is a great addition to you as an entrepreneur as well as for your business that will gain a lot of exposure.
+Alternatively, suppose you have any experiences to share.
+In that case, it might be a good idea to sign up as an available speaker, which is a great addition to you as an entrepreneur and for your business that will gain a lot of exposure.